gmullerb/base-style-config/README.md

 ```

 2 .
 Define a Codenarc task to check all gradle files in the project tree, e.g.: [basecode project - build.gradle file - assessGradle task](https://github.com/gmullerb/basecode/blob/master/build.gradle).

+> Or use the [base-style-config-wrapper Gradle plugin](https://github.com/gmullerb/base-style-config-wrapper) for a quick and easy configuration.
 __________________

 ## Extending/Developing